redhat-partner-tech/partner-tech-days-feb2020/OpenShift-AppDev/labs/2_4_Extend_Quarkus_App.md

 ![Organize Imports example](images/lab24_organize_imports.png)

 2. Let’s add the Microprofile HTTP client service (based on https://quarkus.io/guides/rest-client and https://download.eclipse.org/microprofile/microprofile-rest-client-1.2.1/microprofile-rest-client-1.2.1.html).
 Technically, we could manually edit the pom.xml file and add all the necessary maven dependencies, but the Quarkus Maven plugin has a convenient command.
-The command below adds the necessary dependencies in our project so that we can create our service that will call into the Decision Manager REST API
+The command below adds the necessary dependencies in our project so that we can create our service that will call into the Decision Manager REST API.
+Run the following command from /projects/quarkus-workshop-labs

 ```bash
 mvn quarkus:add-extension -Dextensions="rest-client, quarkus-jackson, quarkus-resteasy-jackson, quarkus-jsonb"